heppu/instagram-token-fetcher/README.md

 # Instagram token fetcher
-This repository offers module for Go project to fetch instagram access tokens programmatically.
+This repository offers module for Go projects to fetch instagram access tokens programmatically.
 It also has a command line tool for getting access tokens.

 ## Usage